Vodafone bids for Greek telecoms company Forthnet

 OTE last month tabled a non-binding bid of up to 300 million euros to buy Nova but Forthnet said on Thursday there was "no significant development" regarding OTE's bid.

-The offer from Vodafone and Wind values Forthnet at between 187 and 209 million euros (165.4 million pound), according to Thomson Reuters data.
+The offer from Vodafone and Wind values Forthnet at between 187 and 209 million euros (165.3 million pounds), according to Thomson Reuters data.
 Forthnet's biggest shareholder is Emirates International Telecommunications LLC, with a 44 percent stake.

 Shares in Forthnet, which began as an internet provider and then expanded into telephony and pay TV, were flat at 1.70 euros in Athens.